accert-dev/ACCERT/docs/source/user/introduction.rst

    - Redundant tables and columns have been eliminated to streamline the database structure.
    - Fusion algorithms have been segregated from the main `accert_algorithm.csv` file, reducing clutter and improving code organization.
-   - Unnecessary stored procedures have been removed, simplifying database operations and improving performance.
+   - Unnecessary database procedures have been removed, simplifying database operations and improving performance.